1. Information on insects that attack yarn & knitwear.

-Hanging knitwear on coat hangers can cause sagging and can distort the shape of the shoulders of jumpers.
-It's worth folding them carefully and storing them in a drawer when in use and in a sealed box or bag when not in use.
+Hanging knitwear on coat hangers can cause sagging and can distort the shape of the shoulders.
+It's worth folding them carefully and storing them in a drawer when in use and in a sealed box or bag for long term storage.

 Unless you've used superwash wool or a robust synthetic yarn you'll need to wash your finished knitting with care.

 Dissolve a few soap flakes/washing powder in a little hot water.
 (Don't use too much or it will take forever to rinse out!)
 When dissolved add cooler water until the water is barely lukewarm.

 Submerge your knitting in the water and allow to soak for a couple of minutes.